Farivar90/Farivar90/README.md

 <h1 align='center'>Hello, I'm Farivar Amiri!</h1>

-I'm a Full Stack Developer and Software Engineer from Walnut Creek, CA, proficient in React.js, Redux, JavaScript, Ruby on Rails, Node.js, and many other technologies.
+I'm a Full Stack Developer and Software Engineer from Walnut Creek, CA. I specialize in React.js, Redux, JavaScript, Ruby on Rails, Node.js, and various other technologies.

+Here are some of my standout projects:

 - **VelvetVenues**: A luxurious platform that facilitates users in purchasing and selling upscale properties.
 Key features include enhanced user authentication, seamless property search via AWS, D3, and Google Maps integration, and advanced search capabilities.
 - **BudgetBuddy**: An intuitive finance application, I led a dynamic team in developing this tool to help users track income, expenses, and budgeting.